ocallaco/redis-queue/README.md

 Redis-queue
 -------

-A system for organizing execution of jobs using redis and async.
-Because of redis's support for lua scripting, there's no need for a sentinel process to coordinate workers.
-Because the system uses async, workers don't need to poll the db -- they subscribe to redis channels that wake them whenever a new task is ready for execution.
+A system for organizing execution of jobs using redis and async (https://github.com/clementfarabet/async).

+Queues are managed through lua scripts executed on the redis, with workers subscribing to pub/sub channels to wake them up when new work is available.

 Queue Types:

+   Queue:
-   Queue: simple FIFO queue.
-If job is given a jobHash, it will overwrite any job of the same hash.
+      * simple FIFO queue.
+      * If job is given a jobHash, it will overwrite any job of the same hash.

-   LBQueue: balanced to allow jobs to have a priority.
-Requires a jobHash, with optional priority.
-When no priority is given, priority is incremented -- so enqueing the same job multiple times will increase its priority.
-Otherwise, priority is the priority of the most recently enqueued job of the same priority.
-If a job is enqueued while another worker is performing that job, it will be added to a waiting list and added to the queue again when that job completes (to allow for non-simultaneous running of identical jobs)
+   LBQueue:
+      * Balanced to allow jobs to have a user-defined priority.
+      * Requires a jobHash, with optional priority.
+      * Jobs with identical hashes will never be executed simultaneously.
+         * If not running, will overwrite existing job on queue with new priority
+         * If running, will wait until execution of existing job completes before being added to queue
+      * When no priority is given, priority is incremented (multiple enqueues of the same job will move it up the queue)

+   DELQueue:
+      * A delayed queue that will run a job at a set time in the future.
+      * Requires a jobHash
-   DELQueue: a delayed queue that will run a job at a set time in the future.
-When a job is enqueued without a timestamp, it is set to run immediately.
-If identical jobs are enqueued with different timestamps, both jobs will run.
-If identical jobs are enqueued with the same timestamp, only one will run.
+      * When a job is enqueued without a timestamp, it is set to run immediately.
+      * If jobs with the same hash are enqueued with different timestamps, both jobs will run at their chosen times.
+      * If jobs with the same hash are enqueued with the same timestamp, only one will run.

 Prerequisites:
 ----------